 What this means for the planting decision

-The counterintuitive bottom line: there is no universal answer, but the default of "plant pine" loses in roughly 60% of cases under reasonable assumptions about discount rate and soil.
+The counterintuitive finding is that the default of "plant pine" loses in roughly 60% of cases under reasonable assumptions about discount rate and soil.
+The right choice depends on soil type, moisture regime and region.

-Spruce does not show a clear edge over its alternatives in any of the scenarios at a 4% discount rate and current risk levels.
-That does not mean "never plant spruce", but if you are choosing for a new stand, ask yourself in what way it beats birch (shorter rotation) or pine (more m³/ha on poor soils).
+Spruce does not show a clear edge over alternatives in any of these scenarios at a 4% discount rate and current risk levels.
+That is not a reason to never plant spruce.
+But when choosing for a new stand, it is worth asking: in what way is it better than birch (shorter rotation) or pine (more m³/ha on poor soils)?

-- Subsidies and grants.
-ALSP and LAD (Latvian agricultural support agencies) run programmes that support afforestation and regeneration, especially for hardwoods and mixed stands.
-That shifts the economics toward birch and oak.
+The NPV calculation in the table above ignores several material factors.
+Latvia's ALSP and LAD programmes support afforestation and regeneration, especially for hardwoods and mixed stands, which shifts the economics toward birch and oak.

-- Quality of management.
-All the figures above are averages.
+All the volumes and prices above are averages.
 An actively managed stand delivers +20–40% on gross stumpage revenue through a better assortment mix.
+Across a 50–100-year horizon, climate shift is also material: warmer winters favour southern species (beech, oak) and disadvantage boreal ones, with spruce as the primary casualty.

-- Future log prices.
-All calculations use 2026 prices.
-The real horizon effect (rising demand for timber as a substitute for plastic, EU policy) adds roughly +1–2% real per year to prices.
+Finally, every figure uses 2026 prices.
+The real horizon effect — rising demand for timber as a substitute for plastic, plus EU policy — adds roughly 1–2% real per year to prices.

 FAQ

 I have inherited a thinned-out 50-year-old pine stand.
-What do I do?
+What should I do?

-A thinned mid-rotation pine stand is the best 30–40-year payoff you can have.
-Before final felling: (a) carry out sanitary thinnings, (b) prune lower branches on the remaining stems, (c) re-inventory in 5–7 years and reassess.
-The NPV of that stand 30 years from now will be substantially higher than if you clear-felled and replanted today.
+A thinned mid-rotation pine stand is the best 30–40-year payoff you can position for.
+Before final felling, run sanitary thinnings, prune the lower branches on remaining stems and re-inventory after 5–7 years to reassess the plan.
+NPV 30 years from now will be substantially higher than if you clear-felled and replanted today.

 I want to replace an old grey-alder stand with something more profitable.
 Should I?

 Probably not.
-The cost of clear-felling, stump removal, soil preparation, planting, and the first five years of maintenance runs €3,000–5,000/ha.
-On rich, wet ground, plant black alder directly — it is more competitive on NPV and does not need to be replaced.
+Clear-felling, stump removal, soil preparation, planting and the first five years of maintenance run €3,000–5,000/ha.
+On rich, wet ground, plant black alder directly — it is more competitive on NPV and does not need replacing.
 On poor ground, grey alder has no good alternative.

-Can a mixed stand reliably beat a monoculture?
+Can a mixed stand reliably outperform a monoculture?

 With proper planning, yes.
-A mixed planting of pine and birch (60/40 by stem count) on fresh sandy loam delivers diversification: pine hedges against windthrow and birch insect risks, while birch suppresses competing vegetation around young pine.
-NPV for a mixed stand is often 10–15% above monoculture.
-Management is more complex.
+A pine-birch mix (60/40 by stem count) on fresh sandy loam provides diversification: pine hedges against windthrow and birch insect pressure, while birch suppresses competing vegetation around young pine.
+NPV for a mixed stand is often 10–15% above a monoculture, though management is more complex.

 Is oak worth planting?

-Oak (Quercus robur) is economically interesting only on a 120+-year horizon with premium-grade sawlog (€120–180/m³).
+Oak (*Quercus robur*) is economically interesting only on a 120+-year horizon with premium-grade sawlog (€120–180/m³).
 It is a project for the next generation, not a return on your own capital.
-Oak on rich soils makes sense as a family asset or inheritance, not as a cash investment.
+Oak on rich soil makes sense as a family asset or inheritance — not as a direct investment with a foreseeable payback.

 It depends on the target species.
 Pine, oak and ash require planting and active management.
-Birch and aspen seed in well on a clean site, especially after a clear-cut.
-Black alder seeds in on wet ground.
-If your goal is pulpwood or firewood on a 50-year horizon, let birch or aspen colonise the site naturally.
-If you want premium sawlog, you have to plant and manage.
+Birch and aspen seed in well on a clean site, especially after a clear-cut; black alder seeds in on wet ground.
+If the goal is pulpwood or firewood on a 50-year horizon, let birch or aspen colonise naturally.
+If you need premium sawlog, you have to plant and actively manage.

 Sources